The Importance of Social Development in Childcare

 Manage emotions and stress more successfully

 These skills don’t just support academic success—they support life success.
+The foundation built in early childhood can lead to healthier relationships and better coping strategies later in life.

 What Parents Should Look for in a Childcare Program